tuur29/voting_system/README.md

 ###HOW IT WORKS:
 When you first start the script, you will have to make a new round.
-A folder is made in the script root directory.
+The folder "active" is made in the script root directory.
 It contains a "round.txt", an "active.txt" and a file for every question.
 The "round.txt" file is the main file and contains the time when you started the round (used to check agains double votes) and the number of options per question.

 The other textfiles (1.txt, 2.txt, etc...) contain the individual votes (numbers).